 and Slavery: Context

 Princeton Seminary’s relationship to slavery also needs to be set in a national and international context in which support for the institution of slavery was declining and yet its effects were deeply enmeshed in nearly all aspects of social and economic life.
 “Everywhere in the country,” Gordon Wood has written of the 1780s, “most of the Revolutionary leaders assumed that slavery was on its last legs and headed for destruction.”
 Between 1777 and 1804, Northern states outlawed slavery or provided for the gradual emancipation of those in bondage.
 Even in the South, particularly the Upper South, many felt the institution to be waning.
-In some places the strict slave codes passed at the beginning of the eighteenth century were laxly enforced.
+In some places the strict slave codes passed at the beginning of the 18th century were laxly enforced.
 Virginia, Delaware, and Maryland passed laws making it easier for masters to free slaves, and there was often talk in the South of the eventual demise of the institution.
 Then, in 1807, largely with Southern acquiescence, Congress outlawed the foreign slave trade, effective the following year.

 But as early as the 1790s, there were also signs of growing wariness about anti-slavery rhetoric.
 The black rebellion in the French colony Saint-Domingue (Haiti), and later, in 1800, the revolt in Henrico County, Virginia, led by the artisan slave Gabriel, made many Southerners uneasy with loose talk about freedom or ameliorating the condition of slaves.
 Laws now obliged free blacks to carry papers or wear patches proving their freedom, and Virginia in 1806 passed a statute requiring that freed slaves depart the state.
 With the invention of the cotton gin and the opening of new territories east of the Mississippi River and then in the west with the Louisiana Purchase, the use of slave labor spread rapidly and became more—not less—entrenched as cotton became an economic powerhouse.
 The controversy over the admission of Missouri as a slave state in 1820 deepened divisions over slavery.
 As these events were unrolling, Princeton Seminary was created and entered the first decades of its life.3